OFS/ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 ### **3.1 Supported Processors for Intel D5005**

-Intel OFS requires that the deployment machine's Xeon processor must support the following technologies.
+OFS requires that the deployment machine's Xeon processor must support the following technologies.
 These options must also be enabled in the BIOS and as kernel parameters.
 The process to enable these parameters will be discussed the section on driver installation:

 - Intel VT-d (Intel Virtualization Technology for IA-32 and Intel 64